 The Jaguar I-PACE eTROPHY

-After entering Formula E in 2016, Jaguar has created the world’s first electric touring car race series for a production battery electric car.
-The Jaguar I-PACE eTROPHY will be the support series for the ABB FIA Formula E Championship, taking place on the same weekends at the same city circuits, starting in 2018.
+After entering Formula E in 2016, Jaguar created the world’s first electric touring car race series for a production battery electric car.
+The Jaguar I-PACE eTROPHY is the support series for the ABB FIA Formula E Championship, taking place on the same weekends at the same city circuits.

-Exclusively featuring Jaguar I-PACE eTROPHY racecars, the new all-electric series gives drivers of the future and established racers a chance to showcase their talent, competing on the world stage in zero-emissions motorsport.
-After making history in the inaugural season, the groundbreaking championship will see up to 20 identical Jaguar I-PACE battery electric racecars on the grid in 10 races, across eight global cities commencing in Diriyah, Saudi Arabia in November.
+Exclusively featuring Jaguar I-PACE eTROPHY racecars, the all-electric series established racers a chance to showcase their talent, competing on the world stage in zero-emissions motorsport.
+After making history in the inaugural season, the groundbreaking championship will see up to 20 identical Jaguar I-PACE eTROPHY racecars on the grid in 10 races, across eight global cities commencing in Diriyah, Saudi Arabia in November.

 Jaguar returned to the top step of the podium in April 2019.
 Season six of Formula E is going to be the most competitive yet with nine manufacturer teams.
-As we head into the second season of the Jaguar I-PACE eTROPHY we have strengthened our commitment to battery electric vehicles, international motorsport and Formula E. As a British team, we are proud to announce the launch of the world’s first electric touring car championship using the 2019 World Car of The Year to electrify the grid.
+As we head into the second season of the Jaguar I-PACE eTROPHY we have clearly strengthened our commitment to battery electric vehicles, international motorsport and Formula E. As a British team, we are proud of the world’s first electric touring car championship using the 2019 World Car of The Year to electrify the grid.

 Jaguar Racing Chairman

-As part of the commitment to #RACETOINNOVATE Panasonic Jaguar Racing are looking to establish itself as a leader in premium Battery Electric Vehicles (BEV) showcasing Jaguar’s credentials for innovation within the automotive industry.
-In Formula E we race without fear of failure and are committed to making progress on and off the tack.
+As part of our mission of #FearlessProgress we are looking to establish ourselves as a leader in premium Battery Electric Vehicles to showcase our credentials for innovation in the automotive industry.
+In Formula E we race without fear of failure and are committed to making progress on and off the track.